 Now we gather here to celebrate the life, and mourn the passing, of another amazing and inspirational Granny; a woman who in some ways I consider another Granny, just as the others we’ve lost.
 Great aunt Bonnie was one of a kind, and humble in her career and deeds with NASA, and while we’re all very proud of that especially, we knew her simply as great aunt Bonnie or Granny.

 My own name is a name-sake of my great grandfather Jesse Green.
 My mother’s sister and my aunt, Bonnie Sue, is the namesake of great aunt Bonnie just as my own daughter is the namesake of my Granny.
 That’s a lot of “name-saking” going on in our family, I know, but let me just say I am looking forward to meeting the next Bonnie.

-Strong matriarchs are the foundation of our family and Bonnie emboddied these principles.
+Strong matriarchs are the foundation of our family and Bonnie embodied these principles.
 We knew her generous spirit, her clever wit, her beautiful smile, her cooking, and her prowess at Scrabble and Chicken Foot.
-She truely was a force to be reckoned with; and I know those Grannies are together and that brings me solice in this time of grief.
+She truly was a force to be reckoned with; and I know those Grannies are together and that brings me solace in this time of grief.

 Bonnie Holmes was such a wonderful, caring, and inspirational woman.
 It’s such a difficult thing we have to do, to say goodbye to such a force, an amazing person who inspired multiple generations within our family, and beyond.
 We do that today, we celebrate her with all the grace and love that she taught us in life.